 “Do I believe my contribution truly connects?
 Will someone learn something insightful, or laugh a little, or be lifted up by my post?
 Will I learn something from my own words?”
 If my contribution won’t do any of those things, then no contribution will serve best.

 I know, I know, I’m just a dreamer.
-I keep being told…get off me already 🙂
+Somebody has to be…get off me already 🙂